 I know it sounds too good to be true…

-you can begin setting up a website, mobile presence, and storefront and give your visiting clients confidence that you truly prepared for your new micro business.
+But you’ll see why once you devour our work book course, (Which has to be done in 4 weeks with an accredited certificate to follow) you can begin setting up a website, mobile presence, and storefront and give your visiting clients confidence that you truly prepared for your new micro business.
 Click to enrol http://bit.ly/3fc4nnR

 So if your thinking of setting up a online business, learn everything you need to know Plan to succeed so you don’t end up in the online business startup graveyard.

-ABOUT VIRTUAL PERSONAL ASSISTANCE SERVICE
+ABOUT VIRTUAL PERSONAL ASSISTANCESERVICE

 We provide a suite of services for Small and Medium size businesses to help them Setup or expand by learning, executing a business plan for focus, raising finance and market tools like an effective google verified website and introducing artificial intelligence chatbots to generate quality business leads.
 We think of ourselves as your Virtual Personal Assistance who will help streamline your business development.